How to Visit 25 Countries For Under $3,500

 We didn’t go crazy on souvenirs

-Out of 3 months in Europe I bought myself a few items of clothing, one ring, and a headband.
-Josh went crazy and spoiled himself with a 3 euro t-shirt and sunglasses (he’s got to get that spending under control).
+Out of 3 months in Europe, I bought myself a few items of clothing, one ring, and a headband.
+Josh went crazy and spoiled himself with a 3 euro t-shirt and sunglasses.

 Toward the end of our trip, we bought a few small items for family.
 Other than that we took our memories through pictures.
 I love bringing home a few memorable items from a trip, but I keep it light because the less you bring home, the more those few items will mean to you.